dante-padley/wordle-project/README.md

 **To test the apis in the browser, go to the desired endpoint and add /docs (i.e. 127.0.0.1:9999/api/game/docs)**

+### PROJECT 5

+No setup needed for this project.
+The newest endpoint is /game.

+Refer to Project 4 Execution for execution instructions.

 ### PROJECT 4 INITIALIZATION

 Cron job setup: